viparthasarathy/to-do-list/README.md

 ### RELATIONS
 1. User has many tasks and has many subtasks through task.
 2. Task belongs to user and has many subtasks.
-3. Subtask belongs to task.
+3. Subtask belongs to task and belongs to user through task.

 ### FEATURES
 1. Users can create an account.